47rooks/haxe-cpp-extern-example/README.md

 [2] https://github.com/Gaikov/HaxeWithCppIntegrationExample

 This example was actually a bit complex for me to figure out the pieces I need to get a simple thing going.
 Having gotten my own example going this makes more sense but it uses a static link library.
-It's a library but not a DLL.
+It uses a library but not a DLL.

 [3] The HXCPP documentation at https://haxe.org/manual/target-cpp-build-environment.html and https://haxe.org/manual/target-cpp-file-format.html.